AngelLagr/AngelLagr/README.md

 - 👋 Hi, I’m @AngelLagr
 - 👀 I’m interested in Cybersecurity and developement
-- 🌱 I'm comfortable with python, Javascript and C#.
+- 🌱 I'm comfortable with python, HTML, Javascript and C#.
 - 🤖 I'm learning C, Haskell, CSS and PHP
 - 📫 How to reach me on :
 -     Linkedin : linkedin.com/in/angel-lagrange-3bba34250